wilsonmar/gapi-node/README.md

 # Objectives of this repo : gapi-node
-This repo was created to meet these objectives:
+This repo was created to provide you:

 1. house code for the [interactive client website](#Interactive_demo_client) developed to demo how to call a Google API (using JWT) from within a node.js server to shorten a URL for use in Twitter messages;